-The Government of Canada has conducted science-based evaluations of PFOS, PFOA and LC-PFCAs, their salts, and their precursors to address the potential for harm to the general population of Canada and the environment.
+The Government of Canada has conducted science-based evaluations of PFOS, PFOA, LC-PFCAs, and their salts, and their precursors to address the potential for harm to the general population of Canada and the environment.
 The Ministers of the Environment and Health published their final decision on the screening assessment of PFOS, its salts and precursors on July 1, 2006, concluding that PFOS, its salts, and its precursors are entering the environment at levels that constitute a danger to the environment.
-The final screening assessments of both PFOA, its salts and precursors and LC-PFCAs, their salts and precursors were published in August 2012, and both concluded that these substances were entering the environment at levels that constitute a danger to the environment at levels that constitute a danger to the environment at levels that these substances were entering the environment at levels that these substances were entering the environment at levels that constitute a danger to the environment.
+The final screening assessments of both PFOA, its salts and precursors and LC-PFCAs, their salts and precursors were published in August 2012, and both concluded that these substances were entering the environment at levels that constitute a danger to the environment at levels that constitute a danger to the environment at levels that these substances were entering the environment at levels that these substances were entering the environment at levels that constitute a danger to the environment at levels that constitute a danger to the environment.